atsohyun/lessons_learned/02_Direct Manipulation.md

   - Immediate visibility of the results of operations and a layered or spiral approach to learning contribute to the attraction

 ### Lessons Learned
+- How can we accurately model the reality?
+- Is system transparency still necessary for enjoyable interaction?
+- How can AI systems be directly manipulated in a more efficient manner?